SEKOIA-IO/documentation/_shared_content/automate/actions.md

 ### Getters

-**Get alerts**: To retrieve detailed alert information such as the urgency, name of the rule, pattern, etc… except events.
+- Get alerts: To retrieve detailed alert information such as the urgency, name of the rule, pattern, etc… except events.

-**Get events**: To retrieve events based on a search.
+- Get events: To retrieve events based on a search.
 This action is equivalent to a search on the event page and takes into consideration 3 parameters: a query with filters (`source.ip`=xx.xxx.xx), and earliest time/latest time: two dates to determine the date range of the search.

 `get events` can be used to retrieve events from an alert.
 Events associated to an alert contain the key `alert_short_ids` with the value of the ID of the alert.